benthomasson/desired-state/README.md

 Message types between finite state machines are defined in [messages.py](ansible_state/messages.py).

-The reconciliation loop is defined as a finite state machine defined in [reconciliation_fsm.py](ansible_state/reconciliation_fsm.py)
+The reconciliation loop is defined as a finite state machine in [reconciliation_fsm.py](ansible_state/reconciliation_fsm.py)

 The main monitor process which contains the reconciliation loop is defined in [monitor.py](ansible_state/monitor.py)

-The diffing engine is defined in [diff.py](ansible_state/diff.py).
+The generation of playbooks based on the differences between states is defined in [diff.py](ansible_state/diff.py).

-The generation of playbooks from change rules is defined in [rule.py](ansible_state/rule.py)
+Selection of appropriate change rules based on state diff is defined in [rule.py](ansible_state/rule.py)

 A client/server implementation for injecting desired state into the monitor process is defined in the [client.py](ansible_state/client.py) and [server.py](ansible_state/server.py) files.